Instructor: The Rev’d Maria Gwyn McDowell, PhD

-Selections from these texts will be made available online via PDF.
+Texts marked with an asterick will be made available online via PDF.
 Purchasing the book is worthwhile, but not required.
 Other books should be purchased or checked out of a library.

 Each assignment will be graded according to the following criteria: